-- Follow these steps to set up port forwarding through the Gateway's web-based utility.
-We will be setting up web, ftp, and mail servers. - - 1.
-Access the Gateway's web-based utility by going to http://192.168.1.1 or the IP address of the Gateway.
+- Follow these steps to set up port forwarding through the Gateway's Web-based Utility.
+We will be setting up web, ftp, and mail servers. - 1.
+Access the Gateway's Web-based Utility by going to http://192.168.1.1 or the IP address of the Gateway.
 Go to the Applications and Gaming => Port Range Forwarding tab. - 2.
-Enter any name you want to use for the Customized Application. - 3.
-Enter the External Port range of the service you are using.
+Enter any name you want to use for the Application. - 3.
+Enter the port range of the service you are using.
 For example, if you have a web server, you would enter the range 80 to 80. - 4.
-Check the protocol you will be using, TCP and/or UDP. - 5.
+Select the protocol you will be using, TCP and/or UDP. - 5.
 Enter the IP address of the computer or network device that you want the port server to go to.
 For example, if the web server's Ethernet adapter IP address is 192.168.1.100, you would enter 100 in the field provided.
 Check "Appendix C: Finding the MAC Address and IP Address for Your Ethernet Adapter" for details on getting an IP address.